The Well Centre service provides access to GPs, a counsellor and team of Health & Wellbeing Practitioners.

 On meeting a young person a member of the team will endeavour to assess their needs by undertaking a holistic assessment known as the Teen Health Check.
 This will help us to identify a tailored support plan for each young person.

-- provides access to GPs, a senior mental health practitioner and a team of health and wellbeing practitioners.
+▶ provide access to GPs, a senior mental health practitioner and a team of health and

-- can provide a holistic assessment and a tailored plan to support young people over the short and medium term.
+▶ provide a holistic assessment and a tailored plan to support young people over the short and

 What to expect after a referral:

-- We will attempt to contact the referred young person three times.
-If our contact attempts are not successful, we will notify person who has made the referral so that alternative support can be put in place.
+▶ We will attempt to contact the referred young person three times.
+If our contact attempts are not successful, we will notify the person who has made the referral so that alternative support can be put in place.